Department of Classics & Biblical Languages

 Many of our students have gone on to engage in master’s and doctoral graduate work at top Classics & Biblical Language programs.
 Many go on to become pastors, missionaries, Bible translators, language instructors, worship leaders and ministers in churches and schools throughout the world.

-For more information, please contact Dr. Steven L. Jones.
+For more information, please contact Dr. Timothy Brookins.